Install MacOS Catalina public beta right now

-You don't have to wait till fall to check out MacOS Catalina: Apple today released a public beta of the next major update of the MacOS.
-The public preview of MacOS 10.15 is a chance check all the cool new features coming in Catalina before it shops this fall.
-It also lets you monitor Catalina's progress and help Apple identify issues before it officially ships.
+Don't wait till fall to check out MacOS Catalina: Apple yesterday released the first public beta of the next major update of the MacOS.
+The public preview of MacOS 10.15 is an opportunity to try out all the cool new features coming in Catalina before it ships this fall.
+It also lets you monitor Catalina's progress and identify issues you can report to Apple before Catalina officially ships.
 By joining Apple's public beta program, you can also try out public previews of iOS 13, iPadOS and TVOS 13.

-Here's what you can look forward to: In Catalina, Apple will replace the iTunes app with three separate apps: Apple Music, Apple Podcasts and Apple TV.
-Just as useful, the revision lets Mac users run iPad apps they can download through the Mac App Store, and use an iPad as a second screen, much in the way you might use a monitor.
+Here's what you can look forward to in the public beta: In Catalina, Apple will replace the iTunes app with three separate apps: Apple Music, Apple Podcasts and Apple TV.
+Just as interesting, the update lets Mac users run iPad apps and use an iPad as a second screen -- as a Sidecar -- much in the way you might use a second monitor.

 What to do before you install the public beta